slu-soc5050/final-project/docs/topic.md

 ## The Memo
 Once you have completed **all** of the steps for identifying a suitable data set, outcome variable, and possible independent variables, you should create a new [issue](https://help.github.com/articles/about-issues/) on your **final project repository**.
 In your issue:

+1. State what your research question is,
-1. identify the data you are using,
+2. identify the data you are using to address that question,
-2. the outcome variable (and, if you are in [SOC 4015](/data-for-soc-4015.html) and using the 2016 GSS, your second choice outcome as well),
+3. the outcome variable (and, if you are in [SOC 4015](/data-for-soc-4015.html) and using the 2016 GSS, your second choice outcome as well),
-3. *all* of the independent variables you've selected,
+4. *all* of the independent variables you've selected,
-4. and a justification for each independent variable that addresses *why* it makes sense to include in your analysis.
+5. and a justification for each independent variable that addresses *why* it makes sense to include in your analysis.
-5. You will also need to provide *properly formatted citations* using the [American Sociological Association](https://owl.english.purdue.edu/owl/resource/583/1/) citation style guide.
+6. You will also need to provide *properly formatted citations* using the [American Sociological Association](https://owl.english.purdue.edu/owl/resource/583/1/) citation style guide.

 Once you have your memo drafted, open the issue and [assign it](https://help.github.com/articles/assigning-issues-and-pull-requests-to-other-github-users/) to Chris for review.